-WINNER: Public Relations Society of America/New Orleans Silver Anvil Award, 2020
+WINNER: Public Relations Society of America/New Orleans 2020 Fleurish Awards – Silver Anvil Award

-FINALIST (AWARDS PENDING): Press Club of New Orleans – Community Relations
+SECOND PLACE: Press Club of New Orleans 2021 Excellence in Journalism Awards – Community Relations

 The 2020 COVID-19 shutdowns created hardship for businesses around the world, with small, local businesses among the most volatile.
 In an effort to assist local restaurants during the pandemic, Slidell Mayor Greg Cromer posted a gift certificate challenge on Facebook, stating that the first citizen to call the restaurant in front of which he was standing on the following morning and say “The mayor wants to buy me breakfast” would receive a $25 gift certificate to that restaurant.